TeijiW/school_project/README.md

 # School Backend Project

-## The backend of a school classes manager, made with .NET
+The backend of a school classes manager, made with .NET Core and EF Core

-### I'm still working on this project, so it's still in progress
+**Warning:** Work in progress

 ## Steps to run